September 7. Kazinform's timeline of major events

 EVENTS

-2001 – The I Youth Congress of Kazakhstan takes place in Aktau with participation of Nursultan Nazarbayev.
+2001 – The opening of the Friendship monument, ferry terminal and the 1st Congress of Youth of Kazakhstan take place in Aktau city with the participation of then President of Kazakhstan Nursultan Nazarbayev.

-2009 – The first consulate of Estonia in Central Asia unveils in Astana.
+2009 – The First Consulate of Estonia in Central Asia is opened in Astana city.

-2010 – Has Sanat gallery works are on display at the EC building Berlaymont in Brussels.
+2010 – A Kazakh exhibition of contemporary art is opened in the Berlaymont building which houses the European Commission.

-2012 – An exhibition of renovated treasures of ancient Saki from the collection of the well-known Kazakhstani artist, art restorer Krym Altynbekov opens in Budapest at VAM Design Center.
+2012 – An exhibition of restored treasures of the ancient Saka is held at the VAM Design Center in Bucharest, Hungary.

-2013 – President of China Xi Jinping pays his first state visit to Kazakhstan at the invitation of President Nursultan Nazarbayev.
+2013 – China’s Chairman Xi Jinping pays his first state visit to Kazakhstan upon invitation of then President Nursultan Nazarbayev.

-2019 – The international conference themed Altai is the golden cradle of the Turkic world opens in East Kazakhstan.
+2019 – The Serikbayev East Kazakhstan State Technical University holds the international; conference Altai is the golden cradle of the Turkic world.